petrroll/mff-stuff/umela_inteligence_2/notes.md

 - information value theory
     - ValueOfPerfectInfo(Ej) = SUM_k( P(Ej=ejk |E) * EU(alp_jk | e, Ej = ejk) ) - EU(alp|e)
+        - alp_jk: best action given the evidence ejk
         - average over all values for the information we might discover
-    - information has value only if ot can change the plan and the new plan would be significantly better
+    - inf. has value only if it changes the plan and the new plan would be substantially better
     - VPI >= 0, not additive, order independent
     - ask until VPI(Ej) > cost(Ej)